sayalisa2li7/cyclistic-data-analysis/README.md

 * The number of bike rentals by both casual and annual membership riders peak at 5 pm.
 The numbers of casual riders grows gradually throughout the day, peaking at 5 pm.
 Whereas, there are significant peaks in the number of annual membership riders during the morning hours and later at 5 pm.
 * The most popular start station for casual riders is 'Kingsbury St & Kinzie St'.
 For annual membership riders, it is 'Streeter Dr & Grand Ave'.
 Streeter Dr & Grand Ave is also the most popular start station in general.
+<br><br>
+Recommendations: <br>
+* Increase marketing campaign targeted at casual riders.The ads could offer special discounts for the annual membership to encourage casual riders to become members.
+* Most casual riders prefer electric bikes.
+Offering to subscribe to electric bikes at a discounted price can encourage more casual riders to buy a subscription.
+* Weekends see the most number of casual riders.
+Designing a new type of subcription plan only for weekend riders can also increase the amount of members.
+Similarly, a different type of membership plan for seasonal riders will also help increase the member count.
+* Out of the top 10 start stations, only 4 have above 50% of the riders with an annual membership.
+The other 6 stations should be targeted during marketing campaigns to increase the percentage of annual membership riders.
+Adverstising during the peak hours may also help.